CatanOfFirstGroup/Catan/README.md

 - Single core CPU, with 10% usage available.
 - 8 MB RAM available.
 - 64 KB disk space available.
+- At least 80 x 24 size terminal or CLI.

 ## How to Play
 After launched the game, press [s] to start the game, [o] for setting options, and [q] to quit.
+While gaming:
+In your turn: press [r] to roll dice, press [e] to end your turn.
 **To be added**

 ## Documentation